WhenLamboMoon/docker-zen-node/ansible/README.md

   total: 0.00
 ```

-You may now send your 1 ZEN to this shield address.
+You will now need to send the 1 ZEN to the shield addresses that have a balance of 0.0

 ### Bootstraping the blockchain

-If you have installed ZEN previously on the same host as you are running the ansible installer,
+If you are running the installer on the same server as an existing zen-node,
-you may bootstrap/seed the initial blockchain to your new nodes so they can sync faster.
+you can bootstrap/seed the initial blockchain to your new nodes so they can sync faster.

 Simply add the new nodes to your hosts inventory file as:

 ```
 [bootstrap-nodes]
-node1.example.com
+new-node1.example.com
+new-node2.example.com
 ```

 Now run the bootstrap playbook: